All Practice Exams

 Sample SC-200 Practice Questions

-1Which Microsoft Defender for Endpoint advanced feature is designed to stop attackers from changing antivirus settings through apps or scripts?
+1Which Microsoft Defender for Endpoint advanced feature stops attackers from changing antivirus settings through apps, scripts, or registry edits?

 A.Tamper protection